jackkearns8/investing_tools/README.txt

 This is a series of python scripts I use when trading options to assess risk and chances of going in-the-money.

-As of now, there are three scripts here.
-One for modeling covered calls, and two for vertical spreads.
+As of now, there are four scripts here.
+One for modeling covered calls, two for vertical spreads, and one for calculating implied volatility.

 The aim of the covered call simulator is to model potential gains of writing covered calls vs a simple buy and hold strategy.
 The verticals simulators model max profits and losses and the probabilities of wins and losses.